July 30, 2024 11m read

 1. Context Automation – For Zero Trust to deliver the desired impact, organizations need to collect lot of data and contextualize this.
 This context is the key as without context, well-informed decisions for user or device access cannot be made.
 The more context, the better the decisions being made.

-Cato SASE Cloud Approach: The Cato SASE Cloud takes a risk-based approach to Zero Trust, combining Client Connectivity & Device Posture capabilities with more holistic threat preventions techniques.
+Cato SASE Cloud Approach: The Cato SASE Cloud takes a risk-based approach to Zero Trust, combining Client Connectivity & Device Posture capabilities with more holistic threat prevention techniques.
 Because we have full visibility of all data flows across the network, we utilize this, as well as threat intelligence feeds and user and device behavioral attributes to pre-assess all users and devices prior granting access onto the network.
 This in-depth level of context allows us to determine their client connectivity criteria and device suitability for network access, as well as continually monitor and assess both the user and device throughout their life on the network.
-Additionally, we use AI & Machine Learning algorithms to continually mine the network for indications of malware or other advanced threats and will proactively block these threats to minimize the potential damage inflicted upon the network.
+Additionally, we use AI & Machine Learning algorithms to continually scan the network for indications of malware or other advanced threats and will proactively block these threats to minimize the potential damage inflicted upon the network.

 The Hybrid Workforce: Planning for the New Working Reality | EBOOK